Nut-Free Baklava A Guide to Allergy-Safe Middle Eastern Pastry

 Seeds: Crunch and Subtle Nuttiness

-• Sesame seeds: Toasted to perfection, sesame seeds add a delightful crunch and subtle nutty note.
+Sesame Seeds: Toasted to perfection, sesame seeds add delightful crunch and subtle nutty notes.
 Opt for white for a milder flavour or black for a bolder, earthier taste.
 Consider grinding some for a richer texture.

-• Sunflower Seeds: These versatile seeds offer a mild nutty flavour and a satisfying chew.
-Toast them for added depth and sprinkle with a touch of salt for an extra pop.
+Sunflower Seeds: These versatile seeds offer a mild nutty flavour and satisfying chew.
+Toast them for added depth and sprinkle with a touch of salt for extra pop.

-• Pumpkin Seeds: With their slightly sweet and earthy taste, pumpkin seeds make a perfect fall-inspired filling.
-Roast them with a touch of cinnamon or pumpkin spice for a delightful twist.
+Pumpkin Seeds: With their slightly sweet and earthy taste, pumpkin seeds make a perfect autumn-inspired filling.
+Roast them with cinnamon or pumpkin spice for a delightful twist.

 Dried Fruit: Sweet, Vibrant Filling

-• Apricots: Chopped apricots add beautiful colour, natural sweetness, and a chewy texture.
-Use dried or freeze-dried varieties, and consider soaking them in orange juice for an extra burst of flavour.
+Apricots: Chopped apricots add beautiful colour, natural sweetness, and chewy texture.
+Use dried varieties, and consider soaking them in orange juice for an extra burst of flavour.

-• Figs: Their unique sweetness and jammy texture make figs a luxurious filling.
-Choose dried figs for a concentrated flavour, or consider using fresh figs sliced thinly for a more delicate sweetness.
+Figs: Their unique sweetness and jammy texture make figs a luxurious filling.
+Choose dried figs for concentrated flavour, or use fresh figs sliced thinly for more delicate sweetness.

-• Dates: Chopped dates add natural sweetness and a sticky texture.
+Dates: Chopped dates add natural sweetness and sticky texture.
 Consider soaking them in rum or brandy for a sophisticated touch.

 Coconut: A Tropical Twist

-• Shredded Coconut: This versatile ingredient adds sweetness, a subtle tropical flavour, and a delightful textural contrast to the flaky pastry.
+Shredded Coconut: This versatile ingredient adds sweetness, subtle tropical flavour, and delightful textural contrast to flaky pastry.
 Use unsweetened shredded coconut and toast it lightly for an extra layer of flavour.

-• Coconut Flakes: Incorporate coconut flakes for a visually stunning and texturally interesting filling.
-Opt for large flakes for a dramatic contrast, or use smaller flakes for a more subtle presence.
+Coconut Flakes: Incorporate coconut flakes for a visually stunning and texturally interesting filling.
+Opt for large flakes for dramatic contrast.

 Spices: Aromatic Depth and Complexity

-• Cinnamon: A classic baklava spice, cinnamon adds warmth and depth.
-Use ground cinnamon or experiment with cinnamon sticks simmered in the syrup for a subtle infusion.
+Cinnamon: A classic baklava spice, cinnamon adds warmth and depth.
+Use ground cinnamon or experiment with cinnamon sticks simmered in syrup for subtle infusion.

-• Cardamom: This aromatic spice adds a touch of floral sweetness and complexity.
-Use ground cardamom or pods simmered in the syrup for a delicate fragrance.
+Cardamom: This aromatic spice adds a touch of floral sweetness and complexity.
+Use ground cardamom or pods simmered in syrup for a delicate fragrance.

 Beyond the Basics

-• Pumpkin Puree: This unexpected ingredient adds a smooth, creamy texture and subtle sweetness, perfect for a fall-inspired baklava.
+Pumpkin Puree: This unexpected ingredient adds smooth, creamy texture and subtle sweetness, perfect for autumn-inspired baklava.
 Combine it with spices like cinnamon and nutmeg for a warming treat.

-• Poppy Seeds: Their nutty flavour and tiny black specks create a visually stunning and texturally interesting filling.
-Combine them with dried fruits or a touch of honey for added sweetness.
+Poppy Seeds: Their nutty flavour and tiny black specks create a visually stunning and texturally interesting filling.
+Combine them with dried fruits or honey for added sweetness.

 Nut-Free Baklava Recipe

-This recipe will guide you on how to make nut-free baklava, ensuring a delicious and satisfying outcome.
+This recipe guides you through creating delicious nut-free baklava, ensuring satisfying outcomes.
 Feel free to customise the filling based on your favourite flavours and readily available ingredients.

 Ingredients